 In connection with the Special Situations transaction, in June 2013 we have outstanding Series A Warrants to purchase a total of 345,018 shares of common stock with a current exercise price of \$2.50 per share, and Series B Warrants to purchase a total of 346,685 shares of common stock with a current exercise price of \$2.50 per share, the IDMC warrant to purchase 97,169 shares of common stock with a current exercise price of \$2.50 per share and Series D Warrants to purchase 23,334 shares of common stock with a current exercise price of \$2.50 per share and Series D Warrants to purchase 23,334 shares of common stock at an exercise price of current exercise price of \$2.50 per share (collectively, the "Special Situations Warrants").
-The Special Situations Warrants contain an adjustment provision that would require an adjustment in the exercise price of the Special Situations Warrants or other equity securities at a price below the exercise prices of the Special Situations Warrants, it would result in a reduction in the exercise price of the Special Situations Warrants.
+The Special Situations Warrants if we issue common stock, warrants or equity below the price that is reflected in the Special Situations Warrants.
+If we issue any additional shares of common stock, warrants or other equity securities at a price below the exercise prices of the Special Situations Warrants, it would result in a reduction in the exercise price of the Special Situations Warrants.